colmehurze-tech/kde-plasma-rice/README.md

 I have shortened the taskbar, and removed useless stuff from it to give it a clean dock-like look.
 You are obviously free to design around the taskbar in any way you wish, and I have included the black Arch Linux icon I'm using in my repo, in case you need that.

+You can set waybar to automatically start when KDE plasma starts up, using the system settings app.
+That way you don't need to explicitly start waybar again and again.

 ## Final Words ✨:

 Congrats on sucessfully installing my rice!
 You can look around my config files and tinker around a bit to customize further.
 I have included the wallpaper I have used in the screenshot as well, so feel free to use it.